kohyar/set_multiple_VMs_environment/README.md

 <code>$ sudo apt remove virtualbox virtualbox-6.0 </code>

 ## Install the first VM
-After setting up an ubuntu virtual machine we shoul run the following command to install required packages:<br/>
+After setting up an ubuntu virtual machine we should run the following command to install required packages:<br/>
 <code>$ bash ./VMRequirement</code>

 The we install cAdvisor.
 First clone the cAdvisor from it's repository:<br/>